Take Your Next Trip With NATURE HIMALAYA TOURS

 6. Hoollongapar Gibbon Sanctuary

-If you're looking for places to add on your North East India adventures, we would urge you to put Majuli Island to the top of your list.
-This beautiful oasis will not be here forever as it is slowly eroding away.
+If you're looking for places to add on your North East India adventures, I would urge you to put Majuli Island to the top of your list.
+This beautiful oasis will not be here forever, it is slowly eroding away.

 In the 15th century, the first Satra was founded in Majuli.
 Since then sixty five Satras have come up for the propagation of ethics and socio-cultural ideals.
 However, at present there are only twenty two Satras in Majuli.
 The others had to be shifted to safer places due to the devastation of flood and erosion.